madprops/cromulant/README.md

 The ant with the highest score is shown in the footer.

+You can also merge 2 ants into one, combining their names and score.

 ## Usage

 Just open it, hatch some ants, and place it somewhere in your monitor.